-The only relevant criterion is result.
-We pay a lot of attention to efficiency; because among other things it saves time.
-Why not start right away, using principles that are clearly analyzed and efficient ?
+The only relevant criterion is the result.
+We pay a lot of attention to efficiency; because among other things, it saves time.
+Why not start right away, using principles that are clearly analyzed and efficient?

 Independence in research is our leitmotif.
 It is the path followed by those who have reached their goal in the spiritual domain.

-The following questions often need longer answers, and that is why we invite you to visit our Members page in which you will find more elaborate answers to the following questions.
+The following questions often need longer answers, and that is why we invite you to visit our Members page where you will find more elaborate answers to the following questions.

 1 - What are the different applications of Phosphenism?

 Understanding Phosphenism is at the same time simple and complicated.
 If you restrict yourself to a purely intellectual process, Phosphenism will be very difficult to understand as a majority of the phenomena baffle comprehension.
 If, on the other hand, you practice the techniques, intellectual understanding will come by itself through your personal experience.
 In effect, the intellectual aspects are freed of the principles that we habitually bind them in, and they benefit from the discoveries resulting from individual experience.
 In this domain, the only relevant approach is experimentation.